toderitagcristian/Haxball-Bundle/README.md

 All the client side code will be bundled into static files using webpack and it will be served by the Node.js/Express application.
 Make sure to use **npm run build** to bundle client files.
 ### Dependencies
-I think 2-3 of them are not required.
+I think 2-3 of them are not required, but rather optional.
 ### Installation
 > #Clone the repository
 >git clone https://github.com/ToderitaGeorgeCristian/Haxball-Bundle.git